Overcome Procrastination with EFT-Tapping

 Or would I regret holding back?

-Even if you are young, it is powerful to reflect on this.
+No matter your age, it is important to reflect on this.
 You want to live fully — with passion, love, and as few regrets as possible.

 The Role of Discipline